 Fresh mussels are a delicious foodstuff, incredibly quick and easy to cook at home in your kitchen.
 Unfortunately, there are a few hazards associated with collecting, preparing and cooking fresh mussels of which it is essential you take full account.
 This page is devoted to looking at tips for collecting fresh mussels, preparing them and cooking them to ensure you enjoy them at their very best.
-If you are in the fortunate position to have shoreline access to fresh mussels, or even a supermarket or fishmonger's where they can be purchased, why not get a hold of some - by whichever method - and follow these logical steps to enjoy a thoroughly tasty eating experience?
+If you are in the fortunate position to have shoreline access to fresh mussels, or even a supermarket or fishmonger's where they can be purchased, why not get a hold of some—by whichever method—and follow these logical steps to enjoy a thoroughly tasty eating experience?

-Important Tips for Collecting Fresh Mussels - Safety First!
+Important Tips for Collecting Fresh Mussels: Safety First!

 Collecting mussels, either for fishing bait or for food, is the best way of ensuring that the mussels you get are as fresh and pristine as possible.
-There are a number of factors which you have to take in to account, however, when contemplating collecting mussels, for a variety of vitally important safety and ecological reasons.
+There are a number of factors which you have to take into account, however, when contemplating collecting mussels, for a variety of vitally important safety and ecological reasons.

 - In many areas, collecting fresh mussels from the rocks will only be possible at lower stages of the tide.
 Make sure in these instances that you know not only the tide times but the tide patterns.
 Getting cut off by a flooding tide behind you is a very real possibility in a lot of coastal areas and can of course be a fatal mistake.

 - Remember that the areas from which you are collecting fresh mussels may not only be rocky but covered in weed.
-This will make them treacherously slippy.
+This will make them treacherously slippery.
 Make sure you are wearing appropriate footwear, tread carefully and do not take unnecessary risks.

 - It should be possible to prise mussels from the rocks by hand.
 Resist the temptation to smash them off (unless they are only to be used immediately as fishing bait) as damaging the shells will kill the mussels and render them quickly inedible.

-- Please, practice environmentally friendly collection.
+- Please practice environmentally friendly collection.
 Take only the mussels you need for bait or your cooking pot and resist the possible temptation to collect a quantity that you don't need, simply because they are there and available.

-How to Clean Mussels and Prepare them for Cooking
+How to Clean Mussels and Prepare Them for Cooking

-If you buy your fresh, live mussels from a fishmonger's or supermarket, the chances are that the barnacles, beard and other potential attachments will already have been removed.
+If you buy your fresh, live mussels from a fishmonger or supermarket, the chances are that the barnacles, beard and other potential attachments will already have been removed.
 Where you have collected the mussels yourself, however, this is a job you are going to have to undertake when you get home.
 Just like cleaning any type of fish or shellfish, there are a few tricks which will not only help make the job easier but ensure you are less likely to damage the mussels in preparation.